UCD Iseult Honohan Doctoral Scholarship

 Deadline: Friday 9th February 2024 at 5pm GMT

 The aim of the scholarship is to attract applicants of the highest academic calibre to pursue a PhD in the UCD School of Politics and International Relations, and to provide them with the training, experience and mentorship necessary to their professional development.

 We welcome applications from all areas of the discipline including political science, political theory, international relations, European governance, computational social science, development and international political economy.

 The UCD School of Politics and International Relations (SPIRe) is the oldest and largest school of its kind in the Republic of Ireland.
 According to the QS World University Rankings by Subject 2023, UCD School of Politics and International Relations is ranked in the top 100 in the world.

 The scholarship is named after Dr Iseult Honohan, one of the first female PhD graduates from the (then) Department of Ethics and Politics.
 She retired from teaching in 2015 after over 25 years of service to UCD as one of the leading academics in normative political theory.

-- Continuing students, students with a non-September start or students transferring only part of their PhD studies to UCD are not eligible to apply
+- Continuing students, students with a non-September start, students with a supervisor outside of SPIRe or students transferring only part of their PhD studies to UCD are not eligible to apply

 - Covers full fees